MiSTer-devel/GBA_MiSTer/README.md

 - Solar Sensor: Set brightness in OSD
 - Gyro: use analog stick (map stick in Mister Main before)
 - RTC: automatically used, works with RTC board or internet connection
+- 2x Resolution: game is rendered at 480x320 instead of 240x160 pixels

 # Savestates
 Core provides 4 slots to save the state.
 The first slot gets saved to disk and automatically loaded (but not applied)